Our Definition: Digitally restoring an image to it's original condition,

 any element within it that was not originally there is called special effects.

 REPRODUCTION IS PROHIBITED, EITHER BY REPRINT OR ELECTRONIC MEANS.
 PHOTOS CANNOT BE USED FOR MARKETING, ADVERTISING, PERSONAL PROMOTION OR ON THE INTERNET.
+Most images seen here belong to our clients that allows US to use them.

 No matter what surface your image is on, as long as we can scan it, we can restored a scanned copy of it.
 We have received photos attached to wood, embedded in glass (like a paper weight), tin, large lapel pin buttons and now china.
 See some of these samples in the Colorizing section.